Frequently Asked Questions

 - Soldering workshops must be 100% supervised and conducted in a well ventilated room, where smoke detectors will not be set off.

-- Resin-cored solder is OK, but soldering flux and other chemicals are not used.
+- Lead-free, resin-cored solder is OK.
+Lead is bad for your health and the environment.
+Soldering flux and other chemicals are not used.

 - Always wash hands after soldering practice.